-Step One: The student must complete the "Appeal of Final Grade" form with a statement explaining the exact nature of the appeal within two weeks (10 business days) and submit all materials to the instructor.
+The student must complete the "Final Grade Appeal Form" with a statement explaining the exact nature of the appeal within two weeks (10 business days) of the end of the semester.
+See the Academic Calendar located at sussex. edu/academics/academic-calendar to see Calendar.
+The student must submit all supporting materials to the instructor electronically, which includes a copy of the course syllabus and any documents needed to support the appeal.
+Additional documents can be requested anytime during this process.